Ada-Developers-Academy/daily-curriculum/cohort_schedules/C09_internship.md

-# Cohort 9 (proposed, planning in progress) Internship Calendar
+# Cohort 9 Internship Calendar

 ## At a Glance